 Comparisons of HEDIS® Results by Systems of Care

-The North Carolina Division of Medical Assistance Managed Care Quality Management Section produces one of the few reports that includes children with special needs.
-This report shows the results of 16 HEDIS® benchmarks for four programs including primary care case management.
+The North Carolina Division of Medical Assistance Managed Care Quality Management Section produced one of the few reports that includes children with special needs.
+This report showed the results of 16 HEDIS® benchmarks for four programs including primary care case management.

 Medicaid Managed Care Customer Satisfaction Survey

 Ohio's Health Plans, a division of the Ohio Department of Job and Family Services, administers Medicaid and SCHIP, among other programs.
 The Department uses the CAHPS® survey instrument to gather data and develop a report assessing consumer satisfaction under Medicaid managed care and fee-for-service programs.

 For the most recent report, go to: http://medicaid.ohio.gov/RESOURCES/ReportsandResearch/MedicaidManagedCareReports.aspx#807303-customer-satisfaction-surveys.

 For the agency's home site, go to: http://medicaid.ohio.gov/.